Using Picture Books to Teach Voice in Writing

 Need a little more direction in teaching with this method?

-I taught a practical class that can help!
+I taught a practical video class for parents and teachers to help!

 If you’ve enjoyed this article, I know you’ll enjoy the others in this series, too!